maarten-mertens/maarten-mertens/README.md

-### Hi there 👋
+### Hi there!
+I'm Maarten,

 this is my personal github page.
 Here you can find my notes on various ICT topics.

-You can contact me through my LinkedIn profile:
+For professional inquiries, you can contact me on LinkedIn:

 <a href=https://www.linkedin.com/in/maartenmertens/>
   <img src=https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white/>